Three European Cheese Penne

 • Slowly add milk and stir until you have a smooth sauce.

 • Remove the rind from the Brie and cut into small cubes.
-Add all 3 cheeses to sauce (leave a little bit of the Gruyere behind to top the dish.
+Add all 3 cheeses to sauce (reserve 2 tablespoons of Gruyere and 2 tablespoons of Parmigiano Reggiano cheese to finish the top of the dish.
 Stir the sauce until the all cheese is melted.

-• Add salt and pepper to taste and nutmeg if you like.
+• Add salt, pepper to taste and nutmeg if you like.
+Also add the thyme at this point.
+Mix.

-• Add penne pasta to sauce and divide over 2 oven-resistant dishes.
+• Add penne pasta to the sauce and pour in a oven-safe dish or divide over 2 oven-resistant dishes.

-• Divide left-over Gruyere cheese over the top of the pasta and slide dishes under hot broiler until cheese has melted.
+• Mix the Gruyere and Parmigiano Reggiano cheese you kept behind with the breadcrumbs and sprinkle it over the top of the pasta.
+Slide the dish(es) under hot broiler until cheese has melted.

 Nutrition